South Africa’s summer season continues in full swing so it’s still a great time to visit the Cape…

-However January to March are the perfect time to visit the Kalahari desert and Makgadikgadi Pans in Botswana with the annual migration of zebra and wildebeest.
+However January to March is the perfect time to visit the Kalahari desert and Makgadikgadi Pans in Botswana with the annual migration of zebra and wildebeest.

-Good/excellent time for safari in northern Kenya , with the dry, hot weather concentrating the game.
+Good/excellent time for a safari in northern Kenya with the dry, hot weather concentrating the game.

-It’s a similar story in Uganda, through really any time is pretty good in this benign climate, where there is a fairly constant temperature year round.
+It’s a similar story in Uganda, though really any time is pretty good in this benign climate, where there is a fairly constant temperature year round.